AugustoBuin/NoSQL_DB/README.md

 2- Navigate to the project folder and open it with some IDE, like VSCode 3- Navigate to the folder "sys"
-4- Install the requeriments with the command "pip install -r .\requirements.txt" 5- Run the menu.py file with the command "python .\menu.py"
+4- Install the requeriments with the command "pip install -r .\requirements.txt" 6- Configure your databases in the file connection.py 5- Run the menu.py file with the command "python .\menu.py"